Ap0c/around-the-house/README.md

-# Book DB
+# Around the House

-A simple database-backed, web UI for keeping track of book locations in a household.
+A simple database-backed, web UI for keeping track of media in a household, i.e. books, DVDs, music and so on.
 It's built against Python 3.5 and based on the Flask web framework.
 Testing is managed with Nose.

 ## Install